 - Yield: 3 dozen pralines.
 (See Tip 3)

-- I like to use a 1 ½-inch ice cream scoop for portioning the candy.
+- I like using a one ยฝ-inch ice cream scoop to portion the candy.
 This way, each praline is the same size!

 - You can keep pralines in an airtight container for up to a week.